sarahchan091822/DAT-course-materials/lessons/required/python-foundations/README.md

 ## Lesson Outline

-> Instructor Note: This material may be challenging to get through if students are new to programming.
-Expect students to struggle with for loops and functions — you likely will have to do these exercises as a code-along.
-If time is left over, there is practice on the Coffee Preferences data set.
-If not, students can use it for more practice at home.

 **Part 1: Python Data Types** (90 min)
 - Why Python?
 (5 min)
 - Introduction to Data Types (10 min)